tommi1hirvonen/Biflow/README.md

 - Function
     - Invoke Azure Function App functions
     - Wait for durable functions to complete before step is considered completed
+- Databricks
+    - Run an Azure Databricks job, pipeline (Delta Live Table), notebook or Python file
+    - Use an existing cluster for notebooks and Python files or create a new cluster for each run.
 - Exe
     - Run locally stored executables (e.g. Python or PowerShell scripts)
 - Dataset